UPPS 07.10.01 - Honor Code

 Faculty Member – an instructor of record regardless of that person’s academic rank.

-Student – any person enrolled in a course, whether a full-time or part-time student, whether for credit or audit, and whether in residence, or by extension or any form of distance education.
+Student – any person enrolled in a course, whether full-time or part-time, whether for credit or audit, and whether in residence, by extension, or any form of distance education.

 Honor Code Council – a group made up of a minimum of 14 trained faculty members, two from each of the seven academic colleges, except the Honors College, University College, and The Graduate College, and 14 trained students.
 The Faculty Senate will appoint the faculty representatives to serve three-year renewable terms with two appointees designated as Council chair and vice chair.
-On an annual basis, the Student Government (Senate and House) will appoint the student representatives, with approval from the dean of Students and vice president for Student Affairs.
+On an annual basis, the Student Government (Senate and House) will appoint the student representatives, with approval from the dean of Students and assistant vice president for Academic Services (AVPAS).
 The orientation session for the Council will cover the Honor Code policy thoroughly, as well as procedural processes.
-Every member will sign a confidentiality agreement, and provide their contact information to the associate vice president for Academic Affairs (AVPAA) office.
+Every member will sign a confidentiality agreement, and provide their contact information to the AVPAS’s office.

 Hearing Committee – a group of representatives from the Honor Code Council that must include an equal number of faculty, excluding the Council chair or vice chair, and students with a minimum of three faculty and three students to hear an appeal.
 A total of six committee members must attend the hearing with the non-voting Council chair or vice-chair serving as the hearing officer.
 The student appealing the Honor Code violation has the right to waive the requirement to have six committee members present.